On Erasure Combinatorial Batch Codes: Introduction

 \begin{question} Suppose a collection of $n$ items is to be stored over a set of $m$ servers.
 At each moment, some number $r$ of the servers may be unavailable.
 Can the items be stored so that any $k$ items are simultaneously accessible from each collection of $m - r$ servers, while taking at most $t$ items from each server?
 What amount $N$ of total storage is needed?
 An optimal solution has the smallest total storage for given parameters $n$, $k$, $m$, $t$, and~$r$. \end{question}

-In Section~\ref{sec:prelim}, we generalize previous definitions to include the redundancy parameter~$r$, and derive several construction lemmas paralleling the results of Bujit\'as and Tuza~\cite{tuza}.
-The following two sections establish the optimal value of $N$ for certain parameter ranges, which are illustrated in Figure~\ref{fig1}.
-In Section~\ref{sec:extremal}, we study the extremal cases when $n$ is large, or small, compared to $m$.
-Theorem~\ref{thm:tall} characterizes $N$ when $k \leq n \leq m$.
-Theorem~\ref{thm:nbddbelow} characterizes $N$ when $n \geq (k-1)\binom{m}{r+k-1}$.
-Section~\ref{sec:gap} studies the ``gap'' between these results.
+In Section~\ref{sec:prelim}, we give formal combinatorial definitions and derive several construction lemmas paralleling the results of Bujt\'as and Tuza~\cite{tuza}.
+The two subsequent sections establish the optimal value of $N$ for certain parameter ranges, which are illustrated in Figure~\ref{fig1}.

+In Section~\ref{sec:extremal}, we study the extremal cases when $n$ is large, or small, compared to $m$, extending three results of Paterson, Stinson, and Wei.~\cite{psw}.
+Theorem~\ref{thm:tall} characterizes $N$ when $n \leq m$ and Theorem~\ref{thm:maxk} characterizes $N$ when $k$ is maximal -- the proof and constructions for these are trivial when $r=0$, while the proofs are nontrivial for larger $r$.
+Theorem~\ref{thm:nbddbelow} characterizes $N$ when $n \geq (k-1)\binom{m}{r+k-1}$; our proof differs significantly from that given by Paterson, Stinson, and Wei~\cite{psw} when $r=0$.

+Section~\ref{sec:gap} studies the ``gap'' between these results, following the approach of Bujt\'as and Tuza~\cite{tuza}.
 We obtain a result characterizing $N$ for certain values of $n$ as small as $\frac{k-1}{r+k-1}\binom{m}{r+k-2}$.
+In these cases, we find that the parameters for which we know optimal solutions are dependent on the existence of maximum packings.
+The lower bound is easily expressed when $r=0$ -- in fact the lower bound is precisely $\binom{m}{k-2}$ -- but can be quite complex for larger~$r$.

-In Section~\ref{sec:minimum}, we discuss a natural lower bound for $N(n,k,m;r)$ and discuss some nontrivial cases when the lower bound is achieved.
-These lower bounds are related to the existence of graphs with a lower bound on their girth.
+In Section~\ref{sec:minimum}, we observe that the natural lower bound for the total storage of a erasure batch code, while only achievable in a trivial way when $r=0$, may be obtained by nontrivial means for larger $r$.
+We discuss some such cases, and relate some of them to the existence of graphs with a lower bound on their girth.